 The data in this example shows results for every single day.
 You’ll see here though that my Date table goes all the way out until 2019.
 This would be very common if you’re using a Date table that has quite a wide range.

 In this example, I wanted to have my Date slicer go up to the very last day of the data or today.
-So, I wrote a logic with a filter that will update daily.
+So, I wrote a logic with a sort of date filter that will update daily.
 Whenever I look at this report, this will always represent the current date.
 I’ve created the formula within this column, which is inside my Date table.

 I created a switch here, Is Before Today.
 This IF logic states that if the Date is less than or equal to Today then it’s equal to True and equal to False.